CreeperHK/Image-GPS-Finder/README.md

 ---

-## 📄 License

-This project is for personal use only.
-See the [LICENSE](LICENSE) file for details.

----

 ## ✏️ Customize

 If you want to use another model or use API.
 You only need to edit the `ollama_api.py`.